RiverReports logo

 Summer (June-August)

 Terrestrials take over—hoppers, beetles, ants, crickets.
 Freestone streams warm in the afternoon; fish early (before 9am) and late (after 6pm).
-Delayed Harvest waters thin out as fish are harvested after June 5.
+Delayed Harvest waters thin out as fish are harvested after the first Saturday in June.

 Best bets: Wild trout streams at elevation, French Broad smallmouth, Nantahala tailwater (check generation), Tennessee tailwaters